Misfits Gaming: League of Legends

-League of Legends academy teams
+Academy teams

-Misfits Academy (2016–2017)
+Misfits Academy

 Misfits Gaming's academy team qualified for the 2017 EU LCS Summer Split on 13 April 2017, after defeating Origen 3–0 and Fnatic Academy 3–2.
 On 19 May 2017, Misfits then sold its academy team's LCS spot to German esports organisation Mysterious Monkeys for around $400,000 USD.
 The entire academy roster, excluding their jungler Milo "Pridestalker" Wehnes (who joined Team ROCCAT), was then transferred to Mysterious Monkeys.

-Misfits Premier (2019–present)
+Misfits Premier

 Misfits Gaming also has a League of Legends academy team which competes in the LFL, known as Misfits Premier.
 The team started in 2017 and has been very successful in tournaments and league play.
 In their first year together they won the EU CS Spring 2017, 3–1 against FC Schalke 04 Esports in the final.
 In 2018, Misfits Premier struggled at the beginning of their season with EU Masters Spring but ended up winning the ESL UK Premiership Spring 2018, Forge of Champions Summer 2018 Qualifiers, and the Forge of Champions Summer 2018.
 Their success in 2018 continued into the 2019 season when they placed 2nd in the LFL Spring, and won the EU Masters 3–0 against SK Gaming Prime with top laner Danny “Dan Dan” Le Comte, jungler Patrick “Obsess” Engelmann, mid-laner Adam “Lider” Ilyasov, AD carry Matúš “Neon” Jakubčík and support Aleksi “Hiiva” Kaikkonen.
 For 2020, Misfits Premier found success in the LFL Championship, coming in as the lower seed and winning first place, sweeping both LDLC OL and GamersOrigin 3–0.